pkivolowitz/asm_book/README.md

 challenge to your growing mastery.
 Here are very brief descriptions presented in alphabetical order.

+---

 Perhaps before you tackle these, check out the fully described [FIZZBUZZ](./section_1/fizzbuzz/README.md) program first.

+---

+Then try [this](./projects/first_project/README.md) as your very first project.
+With some blank lines and comments it weighs in at 35 lines.

 ---
 The [DIRENT](./projects/DIRENT/README.md) project demonstrates how a